PlayScore Lite and PlayScore Pro

 Loading and saving an image

 If you would like to keep the present image, tap the disk icon.
 The image will be saved in your images folder.
-To load a saved image just tap the file icon.
+To load a saved image just tap the file icon (see below for information about MIDI and MusicXML files)

 Taking a good shot